 Why You Will Love This Recipe

-- Quick and Easy to Make: Easy apple dessert made in 60 minutes, 45 of that is in the oven.
+- Quick and Easy to Make: Made in 60 minutes!

 Ingredients, Variations, and Equipment

 All-Purpose Flour: Flour is the binding agent necessary for the filling and the topping.

 - Alternatively, you can use any, including gluten-free flour at a 1:1 ratio.
 Check out my post on chickpea flour and the ten best alternatives for additional flour options.

 Apples: Crisp apples are the center of this dessert.
 I recommend using Granny Smith or Honey Crisp.
 For more suggestions, see the suggestions above.